-January 2022: Suriname is a fascinating country that I promise you most people have never heard of.
-I discovered this when waiting at the airport gate to board my plane as one person after another walked by, stopped to stare, and asked aloud, where is Suriname?
+January 2022: Suriname is a fascinating country that, I promise you, most people have never heard of.
+I discovered this firsthand while waiting at the airport gate in Miami to board my flight, as one person after another walked by, stopped to stare, and asked aloud, “Where is Suriname?”

-Suriname, an ex-Dutch colony, is 80 % covered in the pristine Amazon rainforest.
-Most of the country, including the coastal areas, is inaccessible due to the lack of roads and infrastructure.
-The country is home to many indigenous tribes, descendants of enslaved Africans, Dutch colonists, and immigrants from Dutch colonies worldwide.
-Old decaying wooden Dutch colonial-era houses and plantations still remain as ghostly reminders of the country’s past.
+A former Dutch colony, Suriname is 80% covered by pristine Amazon rainforest.
+Much of the country, including large portions of its coastal areas, remains inaccessible due to the lack of roads and infrastructure.
+It is home to a diverse mix of indigenous tribes, descendants of enslaved Africans, Dutch colonists, and immigrants from former Dutch territories around the world.
+Ghostly remnants of its colonial past—decaying wooden Dutch-era houses and abandoned plantations—still dot the landscape.

-My trip to Suriname and French Guiana nearly never happened.
-After all, Suriname has been closed to tourists for most of 2020 and 2021 because of Covid.
-A month after being stranded in Mozambique when Omicron first introduced itself to the world, skyrocketing covid cases and mixed signals from Suriname authorities led me to think that my trip to Suriname would never happen.
-Even the Suriname E-visa website’s homepage indicated Suriname was closed to tourism.
-I later found out that the visa website had failed to update old information.
-In the end, Suriname remained open, and my three-day trip over New Year’s seemed like it would actually happen.
-Then, of course, I also had to actually not get Covid which in San Diego was exploding all around me in record numbers.
+My trip to Suriname and French Guiana almost didn’t happen.
+For most of 2020 and 2021, Suriname was closed to tourists due to COVID-19.
+A month after being stranded in Mozambique when Omicron first emerged, I watched as cases skyrocketed globally, and mixed signals from Surinamese authorities made me think my trip would be impossible.
+Even the official Suriname e-visa website still claimed the country was closed to tourism.
+As it turned out, the site had simply failed to update old information.
+In the end, Suriname remained open, and my three-day trip over New Year’s was actually happening—assuming, of course, I didn’t catch COVID myself, which in San Diego was spreading in record numbers.

 About Suriname